lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

     id-MLDSA87-ECDSA-P384-SHA512

+In applications that require the signature primitive to provide SUF-CMA, it is RECOMMENDED to focus implementation effort on:

+    id-MLDSA65-Ed25519-SHA512

 ## External Pre-hashing {#impl-cons-external-ph}

 Implementers MAY externalize the pre-hash computation outside the module that computes `Composite-ML-DSA.Sign()` in an analogous way to how pre-hash signing is used for RSA, ECDSA or HashML-DSA.
 Such a modification to the `Composite-ML-DSA.Sign()` algorithm is considered compliant to this specification so long as it produces the same output and error conditions.